zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	console.error(error);
 	process.exitCode = 1;
 });
 ```

 ### Running the Relayer

-As you can also see from the comments of the relayer file there are different ways to start the relayer application
+As you can also see from the comments of the relayer file.
+There are different ways to start the relayer application

 - Different ways of running